jojo13572001/mysql-cluster-with-proxy/README.md

     [If you have more than one sql node, you should append it in the tail, ex bash run.sh sql_ip1 sql_ip2 sql_ip3]

+#Usage
+   Now you can use root/1234567 to login mysql proxy or through sql nodes.

 #Reference
   http://jaychung.tw/2015/09/12/mysql-cluster-deployment/

   https://github.com/g17/MySQL-Cluster